gardener/etcd-druid/docs/development/getting-started-locally.md

 >
 >- Etcd-druid uses [kind](https://kind.sigs.k8s.io/) as it's local Kubernetes engine.
 The local setup is configured for kind due to it's convenience but any other kubernetes setup would also work.
 >- To setup Etcd-Druid with backups enabled on a [LocalStack](https://github.com/localstack/localstack) provider, refer [this document](getting-started-locally-localstack.md)
->- In the section [Annotate Etcd CR with the reconcile annotation](#annotate-etcd-cr-with-the-reconcile-annotation), the flag `ignore-operation-annotation` is set to false, which means manual annotation to the Etcd CR is requied to reconcile the Etcd CR.
-To disable this and auto reconcile the Etcd CR for any change in the Etcd yaml, set the`ignoreOperationAnnotation` flag to `true` in the `values.yaml` located at `$PWD/charts/druid/values.yaml`.
-Or if the Etcd-Druid is being run as a process, then while starting the process, attach the CLI flag `--ignore-operation-annotation=true` to it.
+>- In the section [Annotate Etcd CR with the reconcile annotation](#annotate-etcd-cr-with-the-reconcile-annotation), the flag `ignore-operation-annotation` is set to false, which means a special annotation is required  on the Etcd CR, for etcd-druid to reconcile it.
+To disable this behavior and allow auto-reconciliation of the Etcd CR for any change in the Etcd spec, set the `ignoreOperationAnnotation` flag to `true` in the `values.yaml` located at [`charts/druid/values.yaml`](../../charts/druid/values.yaml).
+Or if etcd-druid is being run as a process, then while starting the process, set the CLI flag `--ignore-operation-annotation=true` for it.

 ## Setting up the kind cluster